ianstormtaylor/to-title-case/Readme.md

 # to-title-case

-  Convert a non-title-case string to a title-case string.
+  Convert a string to a title case.

 ## Installation